MarkRoddy/markroddy.github.io/_posts/2019-06-25-building-a-mono-repo.markdown

 # Ideas Informed by Experience

-I won't endorse any particular approach because:
-1. The "right" approach is more likely to be dictated by the nature of the software you're building than anything else, and
-1. You didn't think I was going to make this easy on you, did you?

-I will however run through three approaches I've used in the past and explain the pros and cons of each.
+Here are three approaches I've taken to this problem along with some pros and cons I've observed of each.

 #### 1. Bash Your Way Through It